neoj123/FPGA-based-Dino-Runner/README.md

-VIDEO DEMO TO BE ADDED SOON AND OPEN CV PYTHON CODE
+VIDEO DEMO TO BE ADDED SOON

 # FPGA-based-Dino-Runner
 This project is a hardware implementation of the classic Dino Runner game, synthesized and deployed on an FPGA.